markpatterson27/GitHub-Classroom-Introductory-Assignment/README.md

 ## :page_facing_up: Classroom Assignments

-A [GitHub Classroom](#learn-more-assignments) assignment is a way for your teacher to distribute coding assignments or exercises to students.
-Students use the same industry standard tools as used by millions of developers around the world.
+A [GitHub Classroom](#learn-more-assignments) assignment is a way that your teacher can distribute coding assignments or exercises to students.
+Assignments are distributed as GitHub [repositories](#terms).
+Once an assignment is accepted, students only interact with GitHub.
+This means students use the same industry standard tools as used by millions of developers around the world.

 Assignments can make use of GitHub features to: